ritaconstantini/ELKStackDeployment/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting unauthorized traffic to the network.

-  -Load balancers offer an effective and cost wise defense to DDoS attacks.
+  Load balancers offer an effective and cost wise defense to DDoS attacks.
 The advantage of a jump box is to give access to the end user from one specfic node that can be secured and monitored.

-  Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.

-  •	TODO: What does Filebeat watch for?

-  •	TODO: What does Metricbeat record?
+  Filebeat helps generate and organize log files to send to Logstash and Elasticsearch.
+Specifically, it logs information about the file system, including which files have changed and when.

+  Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

   The configuration details of each machine may be found below.